South Park season 28

 The twenty-eighth season of the American animated sitcom South Park premiered on Comedy Central on October 15, 2025, as a continuation of the story arc from the previous season.
-It is expected to consist of five episodes, starting with "Twisted Christian".
+It consists of five episodes, starting with "Twisted Christian".

 Production

 It was announced, on the day of what was expected to be the sixth episode of season 27, that the season had ended, and instead season 28 would be beginning with the episode aired on October 15, titled "Twisted Christian".